-Mr C. Cronin, B.Bus (Acc.)
-FAIM (Non-executive Chairman)
+Mr C. Cronin B.Bus (Acc.)
+FAIM (Non-executive Chairman) Appointed to the Board July 2009 Age: 64

 Mr Cronin has over 30 years' experience in executive positions with some of the largest international companies in the oil and gas industry.
 He retired from the position of Director, Corporate Strategy and Planning, Woodside Petroleum Ltd in October 2003 after 23 years of service.
 Key responsibilities during four years in this job included mergers and acquisitions, strategy and business planning, portfolio management (economics), and external affairs.